-The paper is organised in four sections.
+The paper is organized in 4 sections.
 Section 1 reviews the literature relating to political and economic asymmetries and convergence in India.
 Section 2 undertakes an exploratory data analysis of social, fiscal and economic asymmetries across states in India.
 This section also discusses the methodology.
 Section 3 interprets the data and provides analysis of unconditional convergence.
 Section 4 econometrically analyses the conditional convergence controlling for asymmetric federal structure, clubbing Indian States into inland and coastal States.
-In Sect.
-5, we draw conclusions.
+In Section 5, we draw conclusions.

-2 Review of literature on asymmetric federalism and convergence
+2. Review of Literature on Asymmetric Federalism and Convergence

-Globally, there is a renewed interest in analysing political and economic rationale of asymmetric federalism as an optimal eco-political area.
+Globally, there is a renewed interest in analyzing political and economic rationale of asymmetric federalism as an optimal eco-political area.
 Why nations federate?
 Why various jurisdictions "come together" to form a federation?
-Alsenia (2017) has analysed the extent of economic convergence, controlling for cultural and institutional heterogeneity within the European Union and how this has changed intertemporally.
+Alsenia et al (2017) has analysed the extent of economic convergence, controlling for cultural and institutional heterogeneity within the European Union and how this has changed intertemporally.
 The main challenge posing further political integration in Europe may be "national identities".
-Such cleavages have started appearing even in the well-functioning federations such as USA very recently with Trump's protectionist policies.
+Such cleavages have started appearing even in the well-functioning federations like USA very recently with Trump's protectionist policies.
 In India, quite contrary to European Union, it was not the benefits of a large market with free trade and integration in terms of economies of scale that motivated the units to federate, amidst the heterogeneities of preferences, but the political considerations.
-Such political considerations for nations to federate, which could be the benefits related to climate change commitments, defense against terrorism, foreign policy, research and innovation, securing energy supplies, a common army against external aggression and promoting peace, democracy and security (European Commission 2016).
-In India, it was on the basis of 'linguistic' considerations that jurisdictions in
+Such political considerations for nations to federate, which could be the benefits relate to climate change commitments, defense against terrorism, foreign policy, research and innovation, securing energy supplies, a common army against external aggression and promoting peace, democracy and security (European Commission 2016).
+In India, it was on the basis of 'linguistic' considerations that jurisdictions in an asymmetric federation were formed.
+Rao and Singh (2004) noted that symmetry in intergovernmental relations may not be possible in such processes as each federating unit will try to bargain terms advantageous to it to join the federation irrespective of the fact that the federation will try to attract entry and control exit.

-&lt;sup>2 The first edition of the Handbook of Statistics on Indian States was published in 2015-2016.
-The second edition of Handbook of Statistics on Indian States 2016-2017 (2017) was released in June 2017 with a view to providing State-wise statistics on a wide range of features of the regional economy of India, viz., social and demographic characteristics, state domestic product, agriculture, industry, infrastructure, banking and fiscal developments.
-The second edition has further updated of the existing data series and improved the coverage of infrastructure.
-This publication has also started providing data on state-level gross capital formation and gross fixed capital formation.
+and demographic characteristics, state domestic product, agriculture, industry, infrastructure, banking and fiscal developments.
+The Second edition has further updated of the existing data series and improved the coverage of infrastructure.
+This publication has also started providing data on state level gross capital formation and gross fixed capital formation.